slsa-framework/slsa/docs/spec/draft/terminology.md

 | Build ID | An immutable identifier assigned uniquely to a specific execution of a tenant's build.
 In practice, the build ID may be an identifier, such as a UUID, associated with the build execution.
 | Build image | The template for a build environment, such as a VM or container image.
 Individual components of a build image include the root filesystem, pre-installed guest OS and packages, the build executor, and the build agent.
 | Build image producer | The party that creates and distributes build images.
 In practice, the build image producer may be the hosted build platform or a third party in a bring-your-own (BYO) build image setting.
-| Build executor | A platform-provided program dedicated to executing the tenant’s build definition, i.e., running the build, within the build environment.
-The build executor must be included in the build image's measurement.
+| Build runner | A platform-provided program dedicated to executing the tenant’s build definition, i.e., running the build, within the build environment.
+The build runner must be measured along with the build image.
-| Build agent | A program that interacts with the hosted build platform's control plane from within a running build environment.
-The build agent must be included in the build image's measurement.
+| Compute agent | A program that interfaces with the build platform's control plane from within a running build environment.
+The compute agent must be measured along with the build image.
 | Build dispatch | The process of assigning a tenant's build to a pre-deployed build environment on a hosted build platform.
 | Compute platform | The compute system and infrastructure underlying a build platform, i.e., the host system (hypervisor and/or OS) and hardware.
 In practice, the compute platform and the build platform may be managed by the same or distinct organizations.
 | Host interface | The component in the compute platform that the hosted build platform uses to request resources for deploying new build environments, i.e., the VMM/hypervisor or container orchestrator.